Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Be wary of non-actors who purport to teach acting.
 Business minds can teach business, but actors have their own vocabulary.

-No matter their competency, anyone is happy to take your money.
+No matter their competency or level of expertise, anyone is happy to take your money.

-A pebble can start a ripple of great consequence to the lake.
+A pebble can start a ripple of perpetual consequence to the lake.

-This world needs you: What is more human or humanizing than story telling?
+This world needs creatives: What is more human or humanizing than story telling?

-In the end, all you have is what you’ve given away.
+In the end, all you’re left with is what you’ve given away.

 Leave a Reply